mesosphere/marathon/docs/docs/event-bus.md

 # Event Bus

 Marathon has an internal event bus that captures all API requests and scaling events.
 By subscribing to the event bus, you can be informed about every event instantly, without pulling.
-The event bus is useful for integrating with any entity that acts based on the stat of Marathon, like load balancers, or to compile statistics.
+The event bus is useful for integrating with any entity that acts based on the state of Marathon, like load balancers, or to compile statistics.

 Events can be subscribed to by pluggable subscribers.